 Business owners who are inspired by recognition or rewards find these kinds of incentives from their home office motivating and will sacrifice and invest whatever is necessary to hit that goal.
-The milestones for these incentives are typically set during the early years of a company’s life.
-The number is selected based on sales during the honeymoon period but will get harder for retailers to hit as the product becomes more routine and mainstream.
+A company usually sets these milestones in the first couple of years.
+The number is selected based on sales during the honeymoon period, so are easier to hit.
+Over time these goals get more challenging to achieve as the product becomes more routine and mainstream.

 Why this is a problem